SumailaM/Weather-App/README.md

 # Weather-App

-GIVEN a weather dashboard with form inputs
+ -Weather Dashboard with Form Inputs
+The Weather Dashboard is an interactive web application that provides users with real-time weather information for a specified city.
+It offers a seamless experience with the following functionalities:

-WHEN I search for a city
+-Searching for a City
-THEN I am presented with current and future conditions for that city and that city is added to the search history WHEN I view current weather conditions for that city THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, and the the wind speed
+    Input Form: A user-friendly form allows you to enter the name of the city you want to explore.

+    Search Action: Upon submitting the form, the application fetches and displays both current and future weather conditions for the specified city.

+-Viewing Current Weather Conditions
+    City Overview: The application presents a clear overview of the selected city, including the name and the current date.

+    Weather Icon: An easily recognizable icon visually represents the current weather conditions.

+    Detailed Information: Users are provided with essential details such as temperature, humidity, and wind speed for the current moment.

+-Viewing Future Weather Conditions
-WHEN I view future weather conditions for that city THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity
+    5-Day Forecast: The application offers a comprehensive 5-day forecast that includes the date, weather icon, temperature, wind speed, and humidity for each day.
+-Search History
+    Track Search History: Every city you search for is added to the search history, making it convenient to revisit or compare weather conditions for different locations.

-WHEN I click on a city in the search history
-THEN I am again presented with current and future conditions for that city
+    Quick Access: Clicking on a city in the search history instantly retrieves and displays both current and future weather conditions for that city.

+Enhance your weather exploration experience with the Weather Dashboard, providing you with current conditions, forecasts, and a quick search history overview.
+Stay informed and plan ahead with ease!